Neryss/monster_hunter_db/README.md

 I know some informations might be missing for recent monsters sicne I didn't use the locations or missions rewards for the bot, hence why it is not present in the DB.
 Feel free to add them if you wish!

+# !!!
+UPDATE CONCERNING MH WILDS AND CURRENT BOT STATUS

+So we all know the new entry in the series is coming soon, with that the question of this repo being updated is brought out.
+The simple answer is yes it will be completed with the new monsters!
+I don't know when though, I will be playing the game a lot and juggling with work/studies so it may take time, I think the template will stay the same (if the devs didn't bring new resistances format...) so if people want to help, as usual go ahead!

+Another big point: the Discord bot isn't running at the time (and hasn't been for quite a while to be honest), reason being my server is dead (o7) and I don't have the money to get another one for now.
+I might get a replacement soon so I will update this readme according to it.

+I hope everyone will have fun with the new game, see you on the hunt!

 ## MHW
 This json was taken from the [MHW-db api](https://docs.mhw-db.com/), I've added missing content mostly from post Iceborne in the same format while not going through advanced stuff (Locations, rewards...).